Costs & Financial Aid

 MES Scholarships, Fellowships, and Waivers

 See below for current opportunities with application requirements and deadlines.
-Many of these awards require the MES Financial Aid Online Application.
-The deadline for that application is February 15, 2018.
+Many of these awards require the MES Financial Aid Online Application, which will be available by mid-December.
+The deadline for that application will be February 15, 2018.

 Students who submit their applications by January 15, and complete the MES Financial Aid Application by February 15 are guaranteed consideration for MES-specific scholarships and waivers.
 All students are eligible for $20,500+ in loans if they fill out the FAFSA.